Guest Posts at Neuromarketing

 A few characteristics are exhibited by almost all posts here:

-- Science/data based.
-Virtually all posts start with data from one or more scientific studies, usually in the field of psychology, neuroscience, behavior research, etc. We don’t generally do an in-depth look at the methodology, detailed data, etc., but always provide a link to the paper or other web content that does contain that information.
-Non-academic data (e.g., from commercial tests) may also be OK if there is sufficient detail for the reader to dig into.
+- Science and/or data based.
+Most posts include data from one or more academic studies or are based on established science, usually in the field of psychology, neuroscience, behavior research, etc. We don’t generally include an in-depth look at the methodology, detailed data, etc., but always provide a link to the paper or other web content that does contain that information.
+Non-academic data (e.g., from commercial studies, A/B testing, etc.) can also work if there is sufficient detail for the reader to dig into.
+Some formats, e.g., “expert roundups,” don’t have this restriction.
+Posts with unsupported recommendations are discouraged unless you are a widely recognized authority on a topic.

 - Practical recommendations.
 This isn’t a science blog, it’s a business blog.
-The objective in most of our posts isn’t to simply report on a research finding, but to turn that into actionable advice for businesses and non-profits.
-Creativity is encouraged, but not so much that the recommendation is barely related to the research.
+The objective in most of our posts is to provide actionable advice for businesses and non-profits.

 - Length.
 We have no fixed length requirement for posts.
-Some posts can convey their ideas in a few hundred words.
-Sometimes, if multiple concepts are being covered or there is a lot to illustrate with examples, 1000+ word posts are needed.
-Use as few words as possible, but don’t limit yourself if you need to fully explain something.
+Some posts can convey their ideas in a 500 words.
+Sometimes, if multiple concepts are being covered (e.g., “11 Ways to…”) or there is a lot to illustrate with examples, 1000+ word posts are needed.
+Use as few words as possible, but don’t limit yourself if you need to fully explain something or cover a lot of ground.
+Our longest post is about 6,000 words.
+(And, that super-long post remains one of our most popular.)

 - Originality.
 We don’t republish material that has been posted elsewhere, nor do we publish copy-and-paste content with minor tweaks.
 We don’t mind if you have written about a topic before, just bring a fresh and relevant approach to it geared to Neuromarketing readers.